softicar/sqml/README.md

 - Java SDK 15+, e.g. [OpenJDK](https://adoptopenjdk.net/)
 - [Eclipse IDE for Java Developers](https://www.eclipse.org/downloads/packages/), e.g. 2020-09 (4.17) or higher
-- SQML Eclipse Plugin
+- _SQML Eclipse Plugin_

 :warning: There is currently no publicly available update site to download the _SQML Eclipse Plugin_ from.
 This will change when our migration to _Github_ is completed.
+Until then, an organization has to build and publish the plugin internally.

 ## Development